stehuang/Quarter-Long-Project/Documentation/README.md

 Notes from today:
 * QGraphicsViews provides a widget for displaying contents of a QGraphics scene
 	+ that's why you include both classes when creating the game window
+* QGraphicsViews essentially encapsulates a QGraphics scene in the sense that it acts like a stage/platform for things to be added in
+	+ learned from this [example](https://doc.qt.io/archives/qt-4.8/graphicsview.html) on the Qt documentation website
 * Games contain a "Game.cpp/Game.h" that runs the entire game
 	+ sets scene (function that I have used)
 	+ creates window to display scene
 	+ handles the logical side of things
 	+ brings all objects together
+* I have watched this [tutorial](https://www.youtube.com/watch?v=8ntEQpg7gck) on YouTube to learn how to draw objects

 Updates on Project:
 * I have successfully created the game window!